alfiopuglisi/guietta/docs/tutorial.rst

 column and values on the right one.
 Anything else is converted to a string using str() on the value being assigned.

-Magic properties work for buttons and other widgets too, but with differt objec types.
+Magic properties work for buttons and other widgets too, but with different object types.
 For example, a button will accept a callable that will be called when the button is clicked.
 A complete list of property types is available in the `reference guide <reference.html#properties>`_.